MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-create-vm-move-to-guarded-fabric.md

     `New-VM -Generation 2 -Name "<ShieldedVMname>" -NewVHDPath <VHDPath>.vhdx -NewVHDSizeBytes <nnGB>`

 2. Install a supported operating system (Windows Server 2012 or higher, Windows 8 client or higher) on the VM and enable the remote desktop connection and corresponding firewall rule.
-Record the VM’s IP address and/or DNS name; you will need it to remotely connect to it.
+Record the VM???s IP address and/or DNS name; you will need it to remotely connect to it.

 3. Use RDP to remotely connect to the VM and verify that RDP and the firewall are configured correctly.
 As part of the shielding process, console access to the virtual machine through Hyper-V will be disabled, so it is important to ensure you are able to remotely manage the system over the network.